 Jo’s practice continues to evolve as life takes its twists and turns.
 Yoga has provided her with a strength and comfort ever since she first tried a class, and she looks forward to sharing the benefits of the practice with you.

-My meditation practice began when I was a student in Beijing.
-To begin with I went along to a weekly class, but during the summer holidays I spent nearly every day with my teacher.
-My lessons included many hours on the mat and a lot of time in nature and in the various hospital wards learning first-hand about what it means to be human.
+I am a Meditation Teacher and Counsellor here at Central Wellness.
+My meditation practice began when I was a student in Beijing in 2008.
+To begin with I just went along to a weekly class but during the summer holidays I spent nearly every day with my teacher, Master Wei.
+My lessons included many hours on the mat but we also spent a lot of time in nature and in the various hospital wards learning first-hand about what it means to be human and how to apply mindfulness to our daily lives.
+During the winter of 2008 I had my first taste of intensive retreat under the guidance of Mingyi and Mingji and their teacher Master Jing hui at the Sizusi Monastery in southern China.
+The Zen practice was disciplined and tough, but it gave me my first taste of how the mind can become still and clear.

 Atma has traveled internationally, training and practicing the teachings of Yogi Bhajan and serving people to reach their full potential though yoga and meditation.
 On completion of her Kundalini instructor training with Karta Singh and Amrit Nam Sarovar, Atma continues her training at practitioner level under the guidance Shiv Charan Singh.